parthkumar-patel/Art-Gallery/README.md

 # Art Wave

-Art Wave is a creative community platform that allows users to store and share their artistic creations with others.
-Users can upload photos of their artwork, provide titles, artist names, and the year of publication.
+Art Wave is a creative community platform allowing users to store and share their artistic creations.
+Users can upload photos of their artwork, and provide titles, artist names, and the year of publication.
 The project is built using React, Vite, and Firebase as the backend service.

 ## Live Demo

-You can explore the Art Wave platform and view creative artworks by visiting [Art Wave](https://art-wave.netlify.app/).
+You can explore the Art Wave platform and view creative artwork by visiting [Art Wave](https://art-wave.netlify.app/).

 ## Getting Started